resbaz/resbaz2019/gainesville/registration.md

 # Registration

-Registration is free, and includes participation in events.
-There is an optional $10 charge to include lunch on all 3 days.
+Registration is free, and includes participation in all events:
+* There is an optional $10 charge for lunch, which covers all 3 days.
+* Thursday's mixer at Cypress & Grove is BYOB (buy your own beverages).
+* Friday's mixer at the UF Innovation Hub is free and includes catered food and drink.

 We have limited space, so sign up quickly!

 **[Registration links are forthcoming]**